Blotch3D/Blotch3D/README.md

 -   Attach sprites to other sprites to create 'sprite trees' as large as you want.
-Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
-(That is, sprite trees are dynamic scene graphs.)
+Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically (i.e. the sprite trees are dynamic scene graphs.)

 -   Override all steps in the drawing of each sprite.